MalayGain/Co_fight/README.md

 1. Building app in 2 days.
 2. Collaborating with members virtually.
 3. Making the tracker apps using React
+4. Implementing design using Material UI

 ## Further prospects
-1. We plan on improving the app's functionalities and implement user authentication.
+1. We plan on improving the app's functionalities and design
-2. To help people check their health status.
+2. We plan on providing a user interface for signing in and implement user authentication.
+2. We can also maintain medical logs of students.

 ## View our Deployment here 👉